‘Bold And The Beautiful’ Spoilers For Wednesday: Paris Confused By Zoe’s Reaction

 The social worker can’t make head or tails of Zoe’s behavior lately.
 When she initially arrived in the city, her sister was happy that she was there.
 However, her feelings soon became apparent the more that she spent time at Forrester Creations.
 It all culminated when Zoe told her to leave L.A. and not take a job with Forrester Foundation.

 Initially, Paris agreed.
 She didn’t want to cramp the model’s style and figured that she could make a life for herself elsewhere.
-But then Zende had chased her down and begged her to stay.
+However, Zende chased her down and begged her to stay.
 He wanted her to take the position that Ridge Forrester (Thorsten Kaye) had offered her.
 After they shared a kiss, Paris made up her mind to stay in town.

-When she shared the news with Zoe, her sibling had been furious.
+When she shared the news with Zoe, her sibling was furious.
 She thought that Paris had been about to leave town.
 But then the pink-haired Buckingham revealed that she and Zende had kissed.

 #Mood when #BoldandBeautiful starts ???? pic.twitter.com/yHLZraMipp